quample/k-clique_percolation/README.md

-# k-clique_percolation
+# Effect of community structures in cancer protein identfication
-python implementation of fast k-clique percolation
+python codes and data files for the project titled- "Effect of community structures in cancer protein identfication"

 The FCPA.py is the actual Python implementation of the fast k-clique percolation algorithm.Accepts a network in the edgelist format.
 Outputs 2 types of files; 1 actual community files, where each new line corresponds to a new community of size atleast k.
 The second output file represents the details of each of the nodes in the community file.
 The program is designed to output these 2 files types recursively for k values 5 to 10.